 - couple of slices or Yorkshire Blue – or you could try Stitchelton, or Shropshire Blue

 - 5 chestnut mushrooms, peeled and sliced

-- 3 tbsps breadcrumbs mixed with chopped pistachios and dried herbs (Sainsbury’s sells this ready-mixed)
+- 3 tbsps breadcrumbs mixed with chopped walnuts or pecans and dried herbs (Sainsbury’s sells this ready-mixed) – or fresh chives

 - Put the steak into a small, low, flattish container.
-Add the whisky, the oil and the ground peppercorns.
+Add the whisky, the oil and the ground peppercorns (or Urfa pepper flakes).
 Massage the mixed liquid into the steak, cover with cling film and marinate in the fridge two or three hours – or overnight.
 Alternatively marinate in a small freezer bag and freeze until you’re ready to use.

-- Pour some olive oil into a large frying pan and get good and hot.
+- Pour some olive oil, and knob of butter, into a large frying pan and get good and hot.
 Add the courgettes and mushrooms and make sure they are well coated with oil on all surfaces.

 - Add the steak, reserving the marinade, and cook according to how you like it.
 Go to this post on cooking steak for more about how to get the best results when you cook a steak.